Oxford Capacity Analysis: Criticism and controversy

 We've had a look at their tests and if you didn't know better, they look credible [...]
 These tests are saying people are acceptable or unacceptable, but really there's nothing in them to allow you to draw that kind of conclusion.
 It's the interpretations that are bogus – they are drawing arbitrary conclusions that simply aren't warranted.

 The Church of Scientology has reportedly been unable to produce information to substantiate the validity of the Oxford Capacity Analysis.
-This has attracted criticism from the Buros Institute of Mental Measurements in Lincoln, Nebraska, which produces the Mental Measurements Yearbook – the industry "bible" for psychological tests.
+This has attracted criticism from the Buros Institute of Mental Measurements in Lincoln, Nebraska, US, which produces the Mental Measurements Yearbook, a recognised reference for psychological tests.
 According to the institute, "Any group should include information that substantiates the use of its test.
 If they can't, then it doesn't meet the standards for educational and psychological tests."

 The OCA evaluators' criticism of their test subjects' personalities has also drawn sharp criticism.
 A London Evening Standard reporter described the unease she felt after she had taken the OCA test:

 Later, as I sat on the Tube thinking about this small taste of Scientology, I was able to brush it off.
 Maybe Nicole Kidman has done, or is doing, something vaguely similar.
 In truth, though, while I sat in that office and listened to a total stranger utterly trash my personality and character – on the basis of no evidence at all – I began to feel vaguely insecure.
 Paranoid even.

 The Church of Scientology claims to help people attain a deeper, richer existence – but it clearly does so by erasing all sense of self-respect first.